abrarmughal4480/Webrtc/webrtc-share/README.md

 The platform now includes real-time pointer tracking (mouse and touch) between admin and user in video sessions.
 This feature allows both parties to see each other's pointer actions in real-time.

 #### How it works:
-1. **Pointer Hold Detection**: When a user or admin holds down the mouse button or touches the screen for 2 seconds, it triggers the indicator
+1. **Admin-Only Control**: Only admin can send pointer events to guide users
+2. **Immediate Response**: No delay - indicator appears instantly on click/touch
-2. **Live Tracking**: While holding, the indicator follows the pointer movement in real-time
+3. **Live Tracking**: While holding, the indicator follows the pointer movement in real-time
-3. **Real-time Sync**: All pointer events are sent via WebSocket to the other party in real-time
+4. **Real-time Sync**: All pointer events are sent via WebSocket to the user in real-time
-4. **Visual Indicators**:
+5. **Visual Indicators**:
-   - **Red circle**: Appears after 2 seconds of continuous pointer hold (static position)
+   - **Red circle**: Appears immediately when admin clicks/touches
    - **Blue circle with green dot**: Shows during live tracking movement
    - **Immediate Hide**: Indicator disappears as soon as the pointer is released
    - **Smooth transitions**: All movements are animated for better user experience

 #### Controls:
-- **Always Active**: Pointer tracking is automatically enabled when joining a room
+- **Admin-Only**: Pointer tracking is automatically enabled for admin users
-- **Hold Duration**: 2-second hold required to show the indicator
+- **Immediate Response**: No delay or hold required - instant indicator
 - **Performance**: Optimized to only send events when needed

 #### Use Cases: